 In these cases, the damages are generally related to the severity of the harm.
 In that vein, similar to negligence-based personal injury cases, a court would examine the nature of injuries and disabilities, with a major factor being whether they are temporary or permanent.

 Acorns withdrew $1,000 from my checking account.
 Said it was a "one-time investment", but i never withdrew anything manually or agreed to anything.
 I need an explanation for this.
 There's nowhere in the terms & conditions that state that this would happen.
-Is there any legal action that i can take...
+Is there any legal...
 Read more »

 I am now 64 years old and at the age of 58 was diagnosed with severe Osteoporosis (i was told i have the bones of an 80 year old.
 I have seen several specialists who have no idea why I should have such a severe case.
 I do not smoke and i rarely drink.
 However, Scotia does fluoridate its water...
 Read more »